jheanlee/Aqueduct/README.md

 ```
 Replace the blanks with the corresponding values. `[SERVER ADDR]` can be either an ipv4 address (like `192.168.1.1`) or a domain (like `www.example.com`)

-Now you should be prompted a message like this:
+Now you should be prompted a Message like this:
 ```
 (2025-02-10 10:24:01) Please enter your token:
 ```